The 6th IPSJ International AI Programming Contest: SamurAI Coding 2017-18

 The 6th SamurAI Coding will be held between October 2017 and March 2018.

-Contestants will compete their engineering skills for AI game programming.
+Contestants will compete with each other over their engineering skills for AI and programming.

-Winners of the preliminary round will move on to the final round, which will be held on 14th March 2018 collocated with 80th IPSJ National Convention at Waseda University, Nishiwaseda Campus, Tokyo.
+Winners of the preliminary round will move on to the final round, which will be held on 14th March 2018 collocated with the 80th IPSJ National Convention at Waseda University, Nishiwaseda Campus, Tokyo.

 Participating engineers and programmers will be able to demonstrate their skills on a global level through this contest.